-- Cheer Up: 6% Mandelic Acid is combined with BHA (salicylic acid) to create a brightening, pore-clearing, skin-smoothing and potentially acne-combatting exfoliant particularly great for combination skin.
+- Geek & Gorgeous Cheer Up exfoliant*: 6% Mandelic Acid is combined with BHA (salicylic acid) to create a brightening, pore-clearing, skin-smoothing and potentially acne-combatting exfoliant particularly great for combination skin.

-- Calm Down: 4% PHA works together with BHA to create the most gentle exfoliant of the three, which is perfect for sensitive skin types since PHA is a lot less skin-aggravating than other acids.
+- Geek & Gorgeous Calm Down exfoliant*: 4% PHA works together with BHA to create the most gentle exfoliant of the three, which is perfect for sensitive skin types since PHA is a lot less skin-aggravating than other acids.

-- Smooth Out: 12% AHA (Glycolic and Lactic Acid) offers the strongest exfoliation out of all the acids.
+- Geek & Gorgeous Smooth Out exfoliant*: 12% AHA (Glycolic and Lactic Acid) offers the strongest exfoliation out of all the acids.
 It works mostly to, well, “smooth out” the skin by removing dead skin cells and helping to speed up the skin turnover cycle; Nopal Cactus and yeast extracts are meant to counteract the drying effects of the acids.
 This is the peeling I was keenest to try out since I’ve been having issues with skin texture and dullness!

 Geek & Gorgeous Acid Explorer: My Thoughts on the Cheer Up and Calm Down Exfoliants

 I was so happy to be surprised with the cute “Acid Explorer” trio from the brand, since I had only been expecting the Smooth Out Exfoliant!
-My Austrian blogger friend Cupcakes and Berries wrote a very favourable review of the Cheer Up Exfoliant, so this was actually the first Geek & Gorgeous product that I reached for.
+A blogger friend wrote a very favourable review of the Cheer Up Exfoliant in German (sadly her blog is now defunct), so this was actually the first Geek & Gorgeous product that I reached for.
 Since my skin was going through its usual, monthly hormonal freakout, I was struggling with visibly enlarged pores and a few breakouts – perfect conditions to give this Mandelic Acid and BHA combo a try!

 I had already been a massive fan of Mandelic Acid ever since I started using my beloved By Wishtrend Mandelic Acid Skin Prep Water.
 Mandelic Acid is a gentler AHA that is a combo-skin gal’s best friend.
 It is the only AHA that is oil-soluble and thus can really get into that excess sebum.
 This acid such such a great choice if you want to combine anti-aging benefits with fighting excess sebum and annoying acne flareups.
 If you, like me, are in your 30s or 40s and despair over having increased wrinkles while your skin still thinks it needs to also behave like a teenager and produce pimples on top of said wrinkles, then Mandelic Acid could potentially become your new buddy!